wavexx/fgallery/README.rst

 :``cmp``: Captions read from JPEG or PNG's built-in "comment" data.

 You can disable caption extraction entirely by using ``-c none``.
 When multiple methods are provided, the first available caption source is used.
+By default, the method list is ``txt,xmp,exif``.

 The ``txt`` method reads the caption from a text file that has the same name as the image, but with ``txt`` extension (for example ``IMG1234.jpg`` reads from